I Sucked at Saving Money Until This Tool Helped Me Bank $1,774 in 10 Months

 Once the money is transferred to your FDIC-insured Digit savings account, it stays there until you need it.

 When that day comes, send Digit a text or submit a request via the website or app, and it will send the money back to your checking account the next business day.
-You can transfer money as frequently as you like, with no minimums and no fees.
+You can transfer money as frequently as you like.

 Access Digit on its web platform, or via its iPhone or Android apps.
 You can use it in conjunction with more than 2,500 banks and credit unions nationwide, but isn’t yet available internationally.